nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   e.g. if you specify `-pn 12341234 -pn 56785678`, only `-pn 56785678` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `exit`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.

 </div>